 Plus, don’t miss these slides and video from my recent webinar, “Digital Marketing Directions: Three Key Trends Driving Your Marketing Next Year”:

 (And, yes… you can hire me to speak at your next event, too).

-Finally, you might also enjoy some of our past coverage of the social, local, mobile web and what it means for your business, including:
+Finally, you might also want to check out some of our past coverage of the mobile, local, social web and how to make it work for your business, including: